saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 If needed, functions can be written to take an arbitrary number of arguments using `*args`, or even an arbitrary number of keyword arguments using `**kwargs`.
 Beginning with `*args`, it functions to *pack* the arbitrary arguments passed to the function, into a data structure that can be used.
 Instead of unpacking the values from a returned tuple, as was done in the prior section, `*args` will place all arguments it receives into a tuple.
 The names `*args` and `**kwargs` may be anything, however, convention dictates that a variable list of arguments should be `*args` or `*argv`, while a variable list of keyword arguments is `**kwargs`.

-One example of where you've likely used `*args` before is the builtin `print()` function.
+One example of where you've likely used `*args` before is the built-in `print()` function.
 It accepts any number of arguments that passed in, printing each to stdout in order.
-Many other builtin functions make use of the argument list.
+Many other built-in functions make use of the argument list.
 An example implementation of `minimum` (similar to the builtin `min` function) is below.

 ```python
 def minimum(*args):